vEDW/vmware-download/README.md

 # vmware-download
-scripts to download VMware software
+scripts to download VMware software using a linux system

 Makes use of vmd cli from : https://github.com/laidbackware/vmd